-Proposal 1 - Directors will be elected by a majority of the votes cast in person or by proxy, which means that the number of votes cast "for" a candidate for director must exceed the number of votes cast "against" that candidate.
+Proposal 1 - Directors will be elected by a majority of the votes cast, which means that the number of votes cast "for" a candidate for director must exceed the number of votes cast "against" that candidate.
 Abstentions and broker non-votes do not count as a vote cast either "for" or "against" and will not affect the outcome of the election.

-Under our board's policy, in uncontested elections, an incumbent director nominee who does not receive the required votes for re-election will continue to serve, but is expected to tender a resignation to the board.
+Under our board's policy, in uncontested elections, an incumbent director nominee who does not receive the required votes for re-election will continue to serve but is expected to tender a resignation to the board.
 The nominating and governance committee, or another duly authorized committee of the board, will decide whether to accept or reject the tendered resignation, generally within 90 days after the election results are certified.
 We will publicly disclose the board's decision on the tendered resignation and the rationale behind the decision.

-Proposal 2 - The proposal to ratify our selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2020 requires the affirmative vote of a majority of the votes cast in person or by proxy.
-Abstentions will not affect the outcome of this proposal.
+Proposal 2 - The proposal to ratify our selection of KPMG LLP as our independent registered public accounting firm requires the affirmative vote of a majority of the votes cast.
+Abstentions do not count as votes cast and thus will not affect the outcome of this proposal.
 Brokers generally have discretionary authority to vote on the ratification of our independent registered public accounting firm, so we do not expect broker non-votes to result from the vote on proposal 2.
 Any broker non-votes that may result will not affect the outcome of this proposal.

-Proposal 3 - The advisory vote to approve our executive compensation, ("say-on-pay" vote), requires the affirmative vote of a majority of the votes cast in person or by proxy.
-Abstentions and broker non-votes will not affect the outcome of this proposal.
+Proposal 3 - The advisory vote to approve our executive compensation ("say-on-pay" vote) requires the affirmative vote of a majority of the votes cast.
+Abstentions and broker non-votes do not count as votes cast and thus will not affect the outcome of this proposal.
 As an advisory vote, the results of this vote will not be binding on the board or the company.
-However, the board values the opinions of our stockholders and will consider the outcome of the vote when making future decisions on our named executive officers' compensation, and on our executive compensation principles, policies and procedures.
+However, the board values the opinions of our stockholders and will consider the outcome of the vote when making future decisions on our named executive officers' compensation, and our executive compensation principles, policies, and procedures.